RED LIGHT CAMERAS

-Beginning in May 2015, the City signed a series of one or two month extensions of the contract.
-The latest of the those extensions received here at highwayrobbery.net extended the contract to Sept.
-15, 2016, without reducing the rent.
+Beginning in May 2015, the City signed a series of short extensions more extensions of the contract.
+The latest of the those extensions received here at highwayrobbery.net extended the contract two months to July 2017, without reducing the rent.

 To see the rent that other cities pay, and how they negotiated, go to FAQ # 17.